 An amplifier is an all-in-one package that includes the circuitry and speaker(s) in a single compact box.
 Many times an amp will have features tailored to its intended instrument (electric guitar, keyboard, acoustic instruments).
 An amp is probably your best bet if you are new to plugging in your ukulele.
-A MicroCube sized amp will give you tons of options in a small, cheap package.
+A Fender Acoustasonic 15 sized amp will give you a few options and a clean sound.

-If you want more volume, configuration options, and the opportunity to amplify additional instruments or microphones, a Public Address System (PA) is what you’re looking for.
+If you want more volume, configuration options, and the opportunity to amplify additional instruments or microphones, a Public Address System (PA) is what you’re looking for (here’s a simple one).
 A PA has more components than an amp: a mixer that controls the volume of each channel and sums them together, an amplifier circuit (if using passive speakers), and speakers.
-The trade-off for the PA feature set is connivence.
+The trade-off for the PA feature set is convenience.